bretmullinix/openshift-idm-cluster-on-aws/readme.md

 1. Develop Ansible scripts to create/delete AWS EC2 instances [here](./part4-aws-ec2-instances).

-1. Develop Ansible scripts to register RedHat IDM client [here] (./part5-register-idm-client).
+1. Develop Ansible scripts to register RedHat IDM client [here](./part5-register-idm-client).

    This tutorial is currently under construction.
 You can follow along as it gets built.